Skip to content

 graphic showing missing repo scope with circled checkbox that user must check

-After you have clicked Update token you should see the token overview again with a message Some of the scopes you’ve selected are included in other scopes.
+After you have clicked Update token you should see the token overview again with the message Some of the scopes you’ve selected are included in other scopes.
 Only the minimum set of necessary scopes has been saved.
 (You can dismiss the message using the X near the upper right side if it appears).

 Create Certificates